NetSpud/netspud/README.md

 # Hi there 👋

 I'm Edward.
-I'm a 19 year old who loves kayaking, Morris dancing and of course, coding!
+I'm a 20 year old who loves kayaking, problem solving and cyber security.

 ### In my free time I'm...
 - Volunteering for my local Scout group
-- Building a CMS system for painters and decorators
+- Studying for the CCNA Certification
+- Building my own homelab

 <!--
-**NetSpud/netspud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: